 When a student receives approval from the thesis committee to defend his/her thesis, it is time to prepare for graduation.
-The student should notify the Graduate Coordinator of the plans to defend and graduate.
+The student should notify the Graduate Coordinator of plans to defend and graduate.

 The first step is to schedule the defense, making sure that all committee members are available on that date and time.
-The student should review the graduation calendar put out by the Graduate Division of Arts and Sciences (GAS) when scheduling the defense.
+The student should review the graduation calendar published by the Graduate Division of Arts and Sciences (GAS) when scheduling the defense.
 It is helpful to know the graduation deadlines when discussing plans with the committee.

 Please note that one member can attend through online video conferencing (such as SKYPE).
-If this option is being used, the student must notify Graduate Coordinator at least two weeks in advance.
+If this option is being used, the student must notify the Graduate Coordinator at least two weeks in advance.
 This is to ensure the availability of the appropriate equipment and computing staff for set-up on that date and time.

 After determining the time and date when all committee members are available, the student must arrange for a seminar room for this presentation.
 Students can reserve this room through online Room Reservation Request Form handled by the Biology Academic Office.
 Students must notify the Graduate Coordinator of the time, date, and title of Dissertation; a notice will then be sent to the Biology Department staff and faculty.

 The written dissertation must be submitted to the thesis committee for their review a full two-weeks prior to the public defense and oral examination.
 If this thesis is not submitted in a timely manner, the committee has the right to postpone the defense until a later date.
 Please note that the postponement in the defense meeting may adversely affect the expected graduation date.

 Dissertations must be formatted to specifications as stated in the Doctoral Dissertation Manual.
 The student must review this manual prior to submission to the committee as well as to the Graduate Division of Arts and Sciences.

 Students have found this website helpful when writing their dissertation - University of Michigan Research Guides